 These bacon wrapped potato wedges are Russet potatoes wrapped in bacon, then roasted to crispy brown perfection.
 The absolute best way to make french fries!

 Bacon makes everything better, especially when it’s paired with potatoes!
 These potato wedges come out so crispy that they taste deep fried even though they’re actually baked.
+You can’t go wrong with bacon wrapped foods like my bacon wrapped shrimp and bacon wrapped jalapeno poppers!

 My kids turned up their noses at french fries for the longest time.
 On their own they eventually came to realize that french fries are delicious.
 The good thing is that the girls will eat my homemade healthier fries just as happily as the deep fried restaurant version.
 These bacon wrapped potato wedges are baked, but they absolutely taste like they’ve been deep fried.
 The wedges are super easy to make and a fun way to liven up your potatoes.